Can You Lay Resin Bound Over Block Paving?

 Asphalt

 Asphalt is great for repairing potholes as it can be used all year round.
-This material is a great option to go for due to its thickness, it helps absorb the impact of any heavy vehicles and constant traffic, making it perfect to use on roads and highways.
-Contact us if you think you need road surfacing specialists.
+This material is an excellent choice due to its thickness, which allows it to withstand the impact of heavy vehicles and constant traffic.

-We are experts in pothole repairs.
-Potholes must be repaired and maintained properly to prevent the problem becoming even worse, that’s why we recommend leaving it to a professional surfacing contractor.
 At A&MT Contractors, we have completed thousands of pothole repairs for noteworthy clients, including Peterborough Cathedral and local councils.
-We also offer an emergency pothole repair service in which we aim to repair potholes within 48 hours of your call.
+We offer an emergency pothole repair service in which we aim to repair potholes within 48 hours of your call.
+To learn more, contact our friendly expert team.

 What Temperature Can You Lay Resin Bound